scionassociation/scion-research_I-D/draft-meynell-scion-research-questions.md

 # Introduction

+SCION is an inter-domain network architecture.
+Its core components specification, as deployed by some of its early adopters, is outlined in {{I-D.scion-dataplane}}, {{I-D.scion-cppki}}, {{I-D.scion-cp}}, currently under ISE review.

-*How SCION and its early deployments try to address open question in RFC9217* *There are still many open areas*
+The goal if this draft is to explore how SCION and its early deployments try to address open research questions in {{RFC9217}}.
+Specifically, there are still many open areas of research around path-aware networking, where SCION, with its early deployment experiences and  research efforts can provide a contribution.
+This can also be a starting point for discussions around long-term protocol evolution.

+This draft assumes the reader is familiar with some of the fundamental concepts defined in the components specification.

+**Note:** This is the very first version of the SCION research questions draft, and it merely contains a skeleton of potential topics to be further discussed in this draft.
+Any feedback is welcome and much appreciated.
+Thanks!

 # Conventions and Definitions